wraikes/wraikes.github.io/index.md

 Here's an exploratory analysis of different types of [craft beer](Beer_Analysis.html).
 The data is available for download via [Kaggle](https://www.kaggle.com/nickhould/craft-cans).

-#### Guns: A Brief Look into Homicides, Suicides and Accidental Deaths
+#### A Brief Look into Gun-Related Deaths

 This analysis piece looks into the potential role different demographics have on [gun-related deaths](gun_analysis.html) from 2012 through 2014.
 The data is available for download via [Kaggle](https://www.kaggle.com/hakabuk/gun-deaths-in-the-us).

 ###### Disclaimer:
 _The data used in these analyses were accessed from other online sources (mostly Kaggle).
 Therefore, I have not, nor will not, verify any of the datasets' validity.
-So in other words, take the analysis at face-value only._
+So in other words, take the analyses at face-value only._

 ##### Contact